tom-krieger/security_baseline/README.md

 class your_class_name (
   Boolean $enforce            = true,
   String $message             = '',
   String $log_level           = '',
+  String $logfile             = '',
   Optional[Hash] $config_data = {}
 ) {
      ...
 }
 ```

-Please keep in mind that the classes you want to use for your security baseline have to be available in the Puppet catalog.
+> Please keep in mind that the classes you want to use for your security baseline have to be available in the Puppet catalog.
 Otherwise the catalog compliation will fail.

 ### Parameter `enforce`